grafana/pyroscope/docs/sources/operators-guide/tools/mimirtool.md

   http_listen_port: 80
 ```

 > **Note:** As a precaution,`server.http_listen_port` is included.
-The default value in Grafana Mimir changed from 80 to 8080.
+The default value in Grafana Fire changed from 80 to 8080.
 Unless you explicitly set the port in the input configuration, the tool outputs the old default value.

-`mimir.flags` converted output file:
+`fire.flags` converted output file:

 ```
 -query-frontend.results-cache.memcached.max-async-concurrency=45